nielskrijger/appboot/README.md

 **WARNING: This repo not intended for public use and has no versioning applied.
 So be warned: things can break between commits.
 This project will have long periods of non-activity with short bursts of high activity based on my schedule.
 Meaning: don't count on my support.**

-`goboot` instantiates an application context for web services.
-Its main purpose is to create an opinionated base for REST and gRPC services.
+`goboot` instantiates an application environment/context for web services.
+Its main purpose is to create an opinionated base for REST and gRPC apps.

 Goals:

 - Easy and consistent service bootstrapping of common services (databases, queues, etc).
 - Panic if bootstrapping a service failed.
 We don't want to start a broken server.
 - Good logging and error reporting while bootstrapping.
 Debugging broken boot procedures on infra can be a pain...
-- Avoid higher-level dependencies in `goboot` such as web frameworks, routers, query-builder/ORM or similar.
+- Avoid higher-level dependencies in `goboot` such as web frameworks or routers.

 Non-goals: